SLH News - Logos Fanbase

 These days, the sports logo has become far more than the sum of its parts.
 Retake the Yankees/Dodgers model, where the logo has moved on from its earliest association with the team.

-People relate to the cool factor of a NY/LA baseball cap because it’s been seen decorating the heads of stars outside the sporting arena.
-Manchester United has become a global brand almost entirely separate from its local football fanbase.
+People relate to the cool factor of an NY/LA baseball cap because it has been seen adorning the heads of stars outside the sporting arena.
+Manchester United has become a global brand that is almost entirely separate from its local football fan base.

-For example, Floyd Mayweather and Miley Cyrus may be Hollywood celebrities, but they have both been snapped wearing Manchester United strips.
-This, in turn, changes how we see Manchester United because its logo is now imbued with forces outside its original meaning.
+For example, Floyd Mayweather and Miley Cyrus, although Hollywood celebrities, have both been spotted wearing Manchester United strips.
+This, in turn, changes how we perceive Manchester United, as its logo is now imbued with forces beyond its original meaning.

 Sports logos have always appealed to people with absolutely no connection with the sport in question.
-Logos for the Lakers and Chicago Bulls are languishing on kids' and adults' rails in high-street clothing chains up and down Europe, for example.
+Logos for the Lakers and Chicago Bulls are displayed on kids' and adults' clothing in high-street chains across Europe, for example.

 People want to be seen as a part of an institution that has provenance and made itself successful.
 A decade or so, a similar thing happened with punk and heavy metal bands when everyone was suddenly wearing a Ramones or Metallica tee-shirt.